yashaka/python-web-test/README.rst

     * inline params
     * context of step-function (object, class or module)

-  * screenshot and page-source attached to failed steps
+  * last screenshot and page-source are attached to test body on failure

 * parallel execution via xdist
 * PageObjects examples of different styles